Chase Ink No Fee Lifetime Rule

 How Does This Affect Your Credit Card Strategy?

 For anyone who has been in the hobby for a while, this new rule is likely a major blow to your overall card strategy.
 Chase has long been the standard bearer for collecting points.
-They have the strongest transfer partner list, the most cards for earning points, and the ability to earn signup bonuses on Ink cards over and over again has been central to collecting Ultimate Rewards points.
+They have one of the strongest transfer partner lists, the most cards for earning points, and the ability to earn signup bonuses on Ink cards over and over again has been central to collecting Ultimate Rewards points.

-Tips for those who have never opened an Ink card
+If you've never opened an Ink card

-- Only apply for a new Chase Ink card when the signup bonus is elevated.
+• Only apply for a new Chase Ink card when the signup bonus is elevated.

-- Spread out your applications to avoid denials.
+• Spread out your applications to avoid denials.
 Since you cannot earn these repeatedly anymore, there is no rush.

 Think about which Chase partners you transfer to most and build a strategy around their co-branded cards:

-- If you transfer to Hyatt, open the World of Hyatt and the World of Hyatt Business card, and use Ultimate Rewards points for top ups.
+• If you transfer to Hyatt, open the World of Hyatt and the World of Hyatt Business card, and use Ultimate Rewards points for top ups.

-- If you transfer to United or Southwest, each has several co-branded cards.
+• If you transfer to United or Southwest, each has several co-branded cards.
 Use the same strategy and start building points in those systems, using Chase points as needed for top ups.

-Tips for those who have opened Ink cards before
+If you've opened Ink cards before

 You may not be able to earn a welcome offer on either no fee Ink card again, but you can try.
 The new popup works in your favor because it warns you before a hard pull, giving you the chance to stop the application.